 The key is an early diagnosis, which will help you get on a gluten-free diet immediately and manage the condition before irreversible damage is done.
 However, the sad truth is that 80 percent of celiac Americans go undiagnosed.
 Could you be one of them?
 The last thing you want is to suffer unknowingly.
 That’s why it’s a no-brainer to get tested so you can be certain right from the outset of your gluten-free lifestyle.
 Lucky for you, celiac disease can be diagnosed from the comfort of your home through the revolutionary imaware™ blood test.

 One thing to keep in mind: if you remove gluten from your diet before being tested for celiac disease, your results will be invalid.
 So you must first get tested.
 That being said, when you know you are celiac for sure, you’ll have to stick to a lifelong, gluten-free diet.
 There’s no point of return, unless you want to struggle with these unpleasant symptoms.
 That means you not only have to eliminate most beer, cereal, pizza, pasta, and bread from your grocery shopping list, but also keep an eye out for anything you take or use for hidden gluten.

-You Have Celiac Disease AND You May Develop Other Conditions If You Don’t Know About It
+2. You Have Celiac Disease Which May Develop Into Other Conditions

 Celiac disease opens a floodgate to a series of other devastating conditions.
 This is particularly true if you’ve not been tested and diagnosed with the condition and therefore you continue to unknowingly consume gluten foods, medications, and so forth.
 The longer you stay undiagnosed, the more you suffer needlessly, which is an unfortunate situation 3 million Americans go through every day.
 Think celiac test should wait?
 Think again.
 Here are the top conditions you can develop if you live your life with celiac disease undiagnosed: